 Your local public library

-Do not forget your local Public Library!
-Ask your local public librarian in person, by telephone, email or online about how to get your research started, and where to find the right legal materials.
+Do not forget your local public library!
+Ask your local public librarian in person, by phone or by email about how to get your research started, and where to find the right legal materials.
 Find the public library in your community.

 Find trainings and events where you can learn more about how the law affects your clients on the MassLegalServices webpage Upcoming Trainings for Poverty Law and Social Services Advocates.
 Use the library to find more extensive material about laws affecting low-income Massachusetts residents.
 Read the Advocacy Guides to get a good, thorough picture on a particular topic.